-What Exactly is SEO and How Does it Work?
+What is SEO Marketing and How It Works?

-SEO or Search Engine Optimisation is the practice of increasing a website’s visibility on the organic search engine results pages.
+SEO or Search Engine Optimization is the practice of increasing a website’s visibility or ranking position on the organic or natural search engine results pages.

 Every time you perform a search on Google, Google returns two types of search results – The paid search results, and the organic search results.